-Ancillary support services may include, but are not limited to, other professional and/or non-professional services; commercial and/or non-commercial items; IT services and/or components, administrative support; data entry; and, subject matter expertise.
+Ancillary support services may include, but are not limited to, other professional and/or non- professional services; commercial and/or non-commercial items; IT services and/or components, administrative support; data entry; and, subject matter expertise.
 Other direct costs may include expenses such as travel, materials, equipment and/or Subcontractors.
 See also Section B.3.

-The OCO may allow and the Contractor may propose a labor category or labor categories at the task order level not identified in Attachment J.1 (Standardized Labor Categories), provided that the Contractor complies with all applicable contract clauses and labor laws, including the Service Contract Act, if applicable.
-See Section B.3 and B.3.1.
+The OCO may allow, and the Contractor may propose, a labor category or labor categories at the task order level not identified in Attachment J.1 (Standardized Labor Categories), provided that the Contractor complies with all applicable contract clauses and labor laws, including the Service Contract Act, if applicable.
+See also Section B.3 and B.3.1.

-C.3.3 INFORMATION TECHNOLOGY (IT) AND NON-INFORMATION TECHNOLOGY PRODUCTS AND SERVICES manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information by a Federal agency.
+C.3.3 INFORMATION TECHNOLOGY (IT) AND NON-INFORMATION TECHNOLOGY PRODUCTS AND SERVICES

+Information Technology (IT), by legal definition, means any equipment, or interconnected system(s) or subsystem(s) of equipment that is used for the automatic acquisition, storage, analysis, evaluation, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information by a Federal agency.
 For purposes of this definition, equipment is used by a Federal agency if the equipment is used by the Federal agency directly or is used by a Contractor under a task order with the Federal agency that require its use; or to a significant extent, its use in the performance of a service or the furnishing of a product.